SeanLee97/AnglE/README.md

 To distinguish between these two types of tasks, we use different prompts.

-For retrieval tasks, we use the prompt "Represent this sentence for searching relevant passages: {text}" (Prompts.C in angle_emb).
+For retrieval tasks, we use the prompt "Represent this sentence for searching relevant passages: {text}" (Prompts.C in angle_emb) for the query (**no need to apply it for the documents**).

 For non-retrieval tasks, we set the prompt to empty, i.e., just input your text without specifying a prompt.